ViolaVeselaj/SE_ATMSW/README.md

 # SE_ATMSW
-This is a project menat to be helpful to students worldwide.
+This is a project meant to be helpful to students worldwide.